MindMapKing/alma-cas-work/README.md

 #### Using a real certificate

-If you have a "real" SSL certificate, provided by a CA, you should import it into a keystore -- there are many resources on the Web about that.
-Ultimately, that certificate must be copied to the CAS config directory, e.g.
+If you have a "real" SSL certificate, provided by a CA, you should import it into a keystore – there are many resources on the Web about that.
+Ultimately, the keystore file must be copied to the CAS config directory, e.g.
 `cp .../keystore.jks ${ACSDATA}/config/cas`

 #### Using a self-signed certificate